Mind strong, Body strong

 In fact, I sort of choose to put myself on a 30 day hiatus from running.
 Gives me a chance to hike, bike, or just walk the dog.
 Not sure which I might do.
 Probably none.
 But I figured why not give myself 30 days to heal up everything that I can that might be achy before I begin anything new.
 However, I still am not sure there is anything concretely interesting for the fall.

 I really appreciated the outpouring of comments on the race report.
-It was probably in total less than last year's LT100 race report comment count but they were substantially more creative, fulfilling, and appreciated.
+It was probably in total less than last year’s LT100 race report comment count but they were substantially more creative, fulfilling, and appreciated.
 Just when you think nobody is watching!
 Then I spent a lot of time going through other folks race reports and repaying the favor as well as just spending time appreciating their experiences.
-My sister also posted her report here.
-While you know the story if you read mine, its fun to see it from the other angle.

 From some of the comments I received, it seems a few were worried that I should keep away from sharp objects for a while.
 It never was that bad.
 In fact, I haven’t shed a single tear before, during or after that race this year.
 Its sort of odd.
 I feel numb to it all, in a good way?
 I didn’t spend a ton of time agonizing over what I did wrong.
 It was glaringly obvious during and after.
 The solutions are not complicated either but they are going to take a bit of work to experiment and get right.
 Traded emails with a variety of folks who set me straight on many of my mistakes.
 One key piece of advice I received: It’s taken me two DNFs to learn this, but dude, EVERY year is about finishing.